-- 1. Develop appropriate assessment criteria for noise emissions from Project activities. - 2.
-Predict noise emissions from Project activities and assess them against the criteria.
+- 1. For the terrestrial fauna component, develop appropriate assessment criteria for noise emissions from Project activities. - 2.
+Predict noise emissions from Project activities and assess them against the criteria for human and terrestrial fauna receptors.

-To accurately assess the cumulative impact of noise sources it is necessary to categorise these sources based on the nature of the noise emission.
+To accurately assess the impact of noise sources it is necessary to categorise these sources based on the nature of the noise emission.
 For the purposes of this study noise sources were divided into: